Pjsrcool/SCG-Research/Notes/jalangi2_proxy/no-build/babel_config_3.md

 ```

 ## Preparation
-Each project was tested by installing, building, then serving from the build folder.
-Find each project's markdown file in `Notes/Projects` to see the specific steps taken to build each project.
+Each project was tested by installing then running locally.
+Find each project's markdown file in `Notes/Projects` to see the specific steps taken to run each project.

 ***Important: All projects fail to connect to the internet (realworld server) unless noted otherwise**